Rochanda Hiligh-Thomas

 yolanda.corbett@aje-dc.org

 Yolanda Corbett joined AJE in 2021.
 As a native Washingtonian born and raised in Southeast, DC, Ms. Corbett is no stranger to the inequities that her city is faced with and has a long history of service as a community and parent leader.
 She is a devoted mother of three including a child that has a neurodiverse learning disability.
 Ms. Corbett is also a strong parent advocate within many other organizations that are committed to assuring that the educational rights of children with disabilities are met in the District of Columbia.
-As a Parent Organizer for AJE, Yolanda is constantly pushing herself to learn more about education policy issues that will help strengthen the voice and presence of families of children that have a disability in order to become more present in political spaces of change.
+As a Parent Organizer for AJE, Yolanda is constantly pushing herself to learn more about education policy issues that will help strengthen the voice and presence of families of children who have a disability in order to become more present in political spaces of change.
 She believes in the power of making connections for parents to build a support network, all while finding ways to empower parents with the resources and tools necessary to create a healthy balanced lifestyle for both caregivers and their loved ones.
 Ms. Corbett has served as a member of the DC SBOE ESSA Task Force (2017-2018), My School DC Parent Action Committee Ward 5 Rep (2017- Current), HSCSN Parent Advocate Leadership Chair, DC PAVE Ward 7 Parent Leader in Education (2017- current) and Former AJE Parent Ambassador.

 Akela Crawford